Should you be using AI to manage your health in 2026?

 But there’s a critical difference between using AI to build your understanding and using it to replace your judgement.
 This guide shows you how to prompt AI tools effectively for health decisions without outsourcing your thinking, to get the best results and educate yourself in the process.

-Used well, they reduce cognitive load and help you ask better questions.
+Language models like ChatGPT and Claude are now part of how people think about health.
+Used well, they reduce cognitive load, help you ask better questions, and make the Understand stage feel navigable rather than overwhelming.
 Used poorly, they quietly replace your judgement with something that sounds confident but has no skin in the game.

 1. The Golden Rule: Treat AI as your research assistant, not your doctor